savishy/devops-experiments/README.md

 ### Docker ###

 Docker does the heavy lifting of configuring the application environment.

 Since the application (in this case, a tomcat server) is Dockerized, it brings all the scalability advantages of Docker.

+## Troubleshooting

+1. **Tomcat Ports and EC2 Security Groups**

+Apparently both ports 80 and 8080 have to be exposed in the EC2 Security Group.

+1. **`service docker start`**

+In Ansible Playbook, I had trouble restarting the docker service using handler (i.e the guy that takes care of restarting the docker service).

+Ultimately I just removed the `handler` approach completely and inlined the step that restarts docker.